-- Night creams can add an extra dimension to your daily skin care routine
+- Night creams can add extra benefits to your daily skin care routine.

-- Their benefits include anti-aging properties, deep moisturization and acne treatment
+- Their benefits include anti-aging, deep moisturization and acne treatment.

-A night cream complements your daytime moisturizer by providing extra hydration and other skin care benefits.
-These creams are often thicker and richer than daytime face creams and are designed to rejuvenate your skin while your body is at rest.
+A night cream for combination skin complements your daytime moisturizer by providing extra hydration in addition to other valuable skin care benefits.
+These creams are often thicker and richer than daytime face creams.

-If you have combination skin, a night cream can improve your skin’s overall health and appearance in a few key ways.
+If you have combination skin, you have areas of dry skin on the cheeks and oily skin on the forehead, nose and chin.
+When dealing with issues of both oiliness and dryness, a night cream can improve your skin’s overall health and appearance in several key ways.

 Why Use a Night Cream?

-A night cream gives you access to ingredients that cannot be worn on the skin during daylight hours.
+A night cream allows you the opportunity to use ingredients that should not be on the skin during daylight hours.

-Some of these ingredients are inactivated by the sun or make your skin light-sensitive to the sun.
+Some of these ingredients, such as retinol, make skin sun-sensitive or are rendered inactive by the sun.
 Ultra-moisturizing formulas appear too greasy on the skin to be worn during the day.

 Best Anti-Aging Night Creams for Combination Skin

-Anti-aging night creams work to restore loss of collagen and elastin, the key proteins in maintaining skin firmness and elasticity, and to reverse or prevent photodamage.
+Anti-aging night creams work to restore loss of collagen and elastin, the key proteins in maintaining skin firmness and elasticity, and to repair photodamage caused by the sun.

 Some of these ingredients cause photosensitivity or are inactivated by exposure to light, making them better suited for overnight use.

-Retinol is one of the most powerful anti-aging molecules and can benefit both the dry and oily areas of your combination skin.
-This skin-firming compound lessens the appearance of fine lines and softens even deep wrinkles by increasing collagen production and cell turnover rate.
+Retinol is one of the most powerful anti-aging molecules and can benefit both the dry and oily areas of combination skin.
+This skin-firming compound reduces the appearance of fine lines and softens even deep wrinkles by increasing collagen production and cell turnover rate.

-Because retinol increases your skin’s sensitivity to the sun, it should be worn at night and washed off in the morning.
-When you are using retinol, it is especially important to protect your skin during the day with a broad-spectrum sunscreen of SPF 30 or higher.
+Because retinol increases the skin’s sensitivity to the sun, it should only be applied at night and washed off in the morning.
+While using retinol, it is especially important to protect your skin during the day with a broad-spectrum sunscreen of SPF 30 or higher.

-Vitamin C improves skin health in several ways.
+Vitamin C offers several benefits to fight against the effects of aging.
 It’s an antioxidant, meaning it protects the skin from free radicals in the environment.
-It promotes collagen production and can improve an uneven skin tone by gradually erasing dark spots.
+It promotes collagen production and can improve an uneven skin tone by gradually reducing the appearance of dark spots.

 Many people can use products containing Vitamin C during the daytime with no ill effect.
-However, if you have sensitive skin, reserve your Vitamin C use for the nighttime as it can make your skin sensitive to light.
+However, if you have combination skin that’s also sensitive, reserve your Vitamin C for nighttime use as it can make your skin sensitive to light.

-Ceramides are lipids naturally produced by the body to moisturize and protect your skin.
-Topical application of ceramides in a night moisturizer restores ceramides lost with age and can encourage their production.
+Ceramides are lipids naturally produced by the body to moisturize and protect the skin.
+Topical application of ceramides in a night moisturizer restores ceramides lost with age and can increase their production.

-Resveratrol is a compound found in grape skin, dark chocolate, peanuts and berries.
-It works as an antioxidant, protecting the skin from damaging ultraviolet (UV) radiation and free radicals in the environment, and encourages collagen production.
+Resveratrol is a compound found in grape skin, dark chocolate, peanuts and berries and used within skin care products.
+As an antioxidant, it helps the skin repair itself during the night from damage caused by ultraviolet (UV) radiation and free radicals in the environment.
+It also encourages collagen production.

 Best Moisturizing Night Creams for Combination Skin

-Keeping your skin hydrated with a face moisturizer is among the best ways to maintain a healthy-looking complexion.
+Keeping your skin well hydrated with a moisturizer that contain the right ingredients for your skin concerns is among the best ways to maintain a healthy-looking complexion.

-If your combination skin looks dry or dull, the best time to deeply moisturize your face is at night, as you can apply heavy-duty products that are too greasy to wear during the day.
+If your combination skin appears dry or dull, the best time to deeply moisturize your face is at night, when you can apply thicker products that are too greasy to wear during the day.
 Choose products that are fragrance-free to avoid irritating dry skin.

 Night moisturizers offer different levels of hydration suited for somewhat dry to very dry combination skin.

 Hyaluronic acid helps draw and lock moisture into the skin.
 Applied topically, it has been proven to help the skin maintain elasticity and firmness.
-Because hyaluronic acid hydrates without adding oil, making it work well on even oily areas of combination skin.
+As hyaluronic acid hydrates without adding oil, it can be an appropriate choice for even oily areas of combination skin.

-By using hyaluronic acid at night, you can wake up with plump, dewy skin and see a reduction in fine lines and wrinkles.
+By using hyaluronic acid at night, you can wake up with plumper skin and see a reduction in fine lines and wrinkles.

-Glycerin is a humectant like hyaluronic acid, meaning it attracts moisture to the skin.
+Glycerin is a humectant, meaning it attracts moisture to the skin.
 It also promotes cell exfoliation.
-Due to its excellent moisturizing properties, it is found in high quantities in many skin care products.
+Due to its excellent moisturizing properties, it is found in many skin care products.

-Jojoba oil, extracted from the jojoba plant, is an antibacterial and antioxidant similar in composition to sebum, the oil naturally produced by your skin.
-It regulates sebum production by signaling to your skin not to produce more oil.
+Jojoba oil, extracted from the jojoba plant, is an antibacterial and antioxidant similar in composition to sebum, the oil naturally produced by the skin.
+It regulates sebum production by signaling skin to not produce more oil.
 It is also non-comedogenic and a source of vitamin E.

 Shea butter is extracted from the nut of the African shea tree.
 It contains several beneficial fatty acids and vitamins A, E and F.

-As shea butter is comedogenic and can clog pores, you might not want to use it on acne-prone skin, but it can provide deep hydration for areas of dry skin.
+As shea butter is comedogenic and can clog pores, you might not want to use it on acne-prone areas of skin, but it can provide deep hydration for your dry areas of skin.